daily word - called, chosen

 Add new comment

-daily word - friends
+daily word - loud listener?

 Dale Cresap's picture